Spa: Bathing in 19th- and 20th-century America

 After the American Revolution, the spa industry continued to gain popularity.
 The first truly popular spa was Saratoga Springs, which, by 1815, had two large, four-story, Greek revival hotels.
 It grew rapidly, and by 1821 it had at least five hundred rooms for accommodation.
-Its relative proximity to New York City and access to the country's most developed steamboat lines meant that by the mid-1820s the spa became the country's most popular tourist destination, serving both the country's elite and a more middle-class audience.
+Its relative proximity to New York City and access to the country's most developed steamboat lines meant that by the mid-1820s the spa became the country's most popular tourist destination, serving both the country's elite and the middle classes.
 Although spa activity had been central to Saratoga in the 1810s, by the 1820s the resort had hotels with great ballrooms, opera houses, stores, and clubhouses.
-The Union Hotel (first built in 1803 but steadily expanded over the coming decades) had its own esplanade, and by the 1820s had its own fountain and formal landscaping, but with only two small bathhouses.

-As the resort developed as a tourist destination mineral bathhouses became auxiliary structures and not the central features of the resort, although the drinking of mineral water was at least followed as a pro-forma activity by most in attendance, despite nightly dinners that were elaborate and extensive.
-Although the ostensible purpose of the Saratoga and other New York spas was to provide access to the healthful mineral waters, their real drawing card was a complex social life and a cultural cachet.
-However, the wider audience it garnered by the late 1820s began to take some of the bloom off the resort, and in the mid-1830s, as a successful bid to revive itself, it turned to horse racing.
+The Union Hotel, first built in 1803, had its own esplanade, and by the 1820s had its own fountain and formal landscaping, but with only two small bathhouses.
+As the resort developed as a tourist destination, mineral bathhouses became auxiliary structures and not the central features of the resort, although the drinking of mineral water continued to be common.
+Although the purpose of the Saratoga and other New York spas were to provide access to mineral waters, their main attraction was a complex social life and cultural cachet.
+However, the wider audience the resort garnered by the late 1820s began to waver, and in the mid-1830s, as a bid to revive itself, it turned to horse racing.

 By the mid-1850s hot and cold spring resorts existed in 20 states.
 Many of these resorts contained similar architectural features.
 Most health resorts had a large, two-story central building near or at the springs, with smaller structures surrounding it.
-The main building provided the guests with facilities for dining, and possibly, dancing on the first floor, and the second story consisted of sleeping rooms.
+The main building provided the guests with facilities for dining, dancing on the first floor, and sleeping rooms on the second.
 The outlying structures were individual guest cabins, and other auxiliary buildings formed a semicircle or U-shape around the large building.

 These resorts offered swimming, fishing, hunting, and horseback riding as well as facilities for bathing.
 The Virginia resorts, particularly White Sulphur Springs, proved popular before and after the Civil War.
 After the Civil War, spa vacations became very popular as returning soldiers bathed to heal wounds and the American economy allowed more leisure time.
 Saratoga Springs in New York became one of the main centers for this type of activity.
 Bathing in and drinking the warm, carbonated spring water only served as a prelude to the more interesting social activities of gambling, promenading, horse racing, and dancing.